How to Apply | FAQs | Grant-writing Advice | Apply

 It is theoretically possible but we usually only give one grant per project.
 If there is one grant you think would be particularly useful, please indicate that in your application in the answer to the question, “How will you make use of our grants?”

-Can I apply again with the same film if I didn’t receive funding the previous year, or if I did receive funding?
+Can I apply again with the same film if I didn’t receive funding the previous year?

 Yes and yes.
 Many of the films we have funded were films that had applied in multiple years.